Aryana0303/sql_project/questions_and_answers.md

 | The Intouchables |    8.6 |

-#### Do the Directors and the Cast have an impact on movie ratings?
+#### Ques 2.
+Do the Directors and the Cast have an impact on movie ratings?
 ````sql
 SELECT Director, Actors, AVG(Rating) AS average_rating
 FROM movies.movie_ratings